 “For reindeer herders, it’s really a disaster,” Roza Laptander says.

-Laptander is a Nenets social anthropologist and researcher born in the tundra of West Siberia.
-She works with scientists from the National Snow and Ice Data Center (NSIDC) at CU Boulder as part of an interdisciplinary, international research team working to better understand how rain-on-snow events affect Arctic communities.
+Laptander is a Nenets social anthropologist and researcher born in the tundra of West Siberia, researching from the Institute for Social and Cultural Anthropology of the University of Hamburg and at the Arctic Centre of the University of Lapland as a visiting researcher.
+She also works with scientists from the National Snow and Ice Data Center (NSIDC) at CU Boulder as part of an interdisciplinary, international research team working to better understand how rain-on-snow events affect Arctic communities.

 Though she lives in the Netherlands now, Laptander retains strong ties to Nenets reindeer herding communities.
 One family she interviewed after the 2013 rain-on-snow event told her they hadn’t realized the sheer number of reindeer they had lost until the snow and ice began to melt in the spring, revealing the carcasses of reindeer.